R0mb0/Italian_dictionary_classic_asp/README.md

   > - parole_uniche
   >
   > **This files has been taken from [paroleitaliane](https://github.com/napolux/paroleitaliane)**
+  - Or insert a path to load the saved state dictionary in a file
 - Print all elements of dictionary -> `Public Function write_all_words()`
 - Check if a word is in the dictionary -> `Public Function is_present(ByVal word)`
 - Search a word inside the dictionary -> `Public Function search_word(ByVal word, ByVal is_array)`